Customer support and inbox coverage

 Flexible monthly plans

 Best when a startup wants affordable nearshore staffing with enough support to get the role live quickly, keep founder involvement lighter, and avoid building hiring ops from scratch.
+The cost case is strongest when founder time, replacement risk, and ramp-up quality are part of the calculation.

 Somewhere